Geonovum/ogc-api-features-testclient/README.md

 # Test client for OGC API Features and API Records
-Basic test client for OGC API Features and API Records, based on [Leaflet JS](https://leafletjs.com/) and [jQuery](https://jquery.com/).
+Basic test client for OGC API Features and API Records, built with [Leaflet JS](https://leafletjs.com/) and [jQuery](https://jquery.com/).
 Just to show how to access an OGC API Features / Records implementation, to see if it provides data.

 In a logging screen it shows the requests sent to the API, to understand what is happening.